canjs/can-debug/doc/can-debug.md

 `Person{}.fullName` derives its value from `Observation<Person{}'s fullName getter>`, which in turn derive its value from `Person{}.first` and `Person{}.last` values.

-**NOTE**: Please keep in mind that some of the observables printed out in the console do not necessarily match the ones found in user's application code, as mentioned before, observables used internally are listed as dependencies, such is the case of `Observation<Person{}'s fullName getter>` in the example.
+> Note: Please keep in mind that some of the observables printed out in the console
+> do not necessarily match the ones found in user's application code, as mentioned
+> before, observables used internally are listed as dependencies, such is the case
+> of `Observation<Person{}'s fullName getter>` in the example.

 The following demos a live version of the previous example, click the `logWhatChangesMe` button and open the browser's console tab to inspect the generated message: